 Add Sign Language

 I LOVE using sign language.
 It is a surefire way to involve everyone.
 Even your reluctant singers will participate in sign language when presented positively.
-Consider spotlighting older students out front or using them as “assistance directors” to help lead the signs for the entire group while you play the piano, if necessary.
+Consider spotlighting older students out front or using them as “assistant directors” to help lead the signs for the entire group while you accompany the group.